 - Amending information as soon as the school is aware it needs doing so

-- Following the disposal of records schedule and holding data accordingly
+- Following a records disposal schedule and holding data accordingly

 - Securely destroying any personal data that is out of date or no longer needed